Traveling with a trailer need not be a worrisome experience. A little planning and some additional experience behind the wheel, however, are helpful.

 Keep in mind, too, that when turning corners or rounding curves, the trailer wheels will not follow the same track as your car's rear wheels.
 They will travel considerably closer to the inside of the curve.
 To compensate, and to avoid running over the curb of off the pavement, you will have to start your turn not only from farther to the outside but also from farther into the curve or intersection.
 Proceed with deliberation - and practice.

 Practice is the key word for mastering the art of backing up a trailer.
-Although it is very different from backing a car, it can be relatively simple.
+Although it is very different from backing a car, it can be relatively straightforward.
 First, place your hand at the bottom of the steering wheel, then move your hand in the same direction you want the trailer to go.
 For example, move your hand left to move the trailer left.
 Should the trailer jackknife, pull forward, straighten up, then try again.

 Before starting out, be sure to contact your AAA/CAA club for a routing that affords the most favorable terrain and road conditions for trailer travel.